Herpes simplex is a viral disease and is caused by the herpes simplex virus type 1 (HSV-1) and the herpes simplex virus type 2 (HSV-2).

 SEXUAL HEALTH COUNSELLING

 Sex Addiction Australia offers information and sexual health counselling.
-Please make a confidential appointment with Heide during AEST office hours (+61) 02 9380 4486 or email firstname.lastname@example.org
+Please make a confidential appointment with Heide in her Sydney office and online during AEST office hours (+61) 02 9380 4486 or email firstname.lastname@example.org